rahulvijay5/AI_MERN_ImageGeneration/README.md

 With beautiful and simple UI one can generate picture of their own interests.
 This is a full working website and I built for my own learning purpose, So that I can learn how these applications work and we can leverage it to our own use.

+Moreover it was just followed as it is from a Youtube tutorial.